ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 and installing instructions.
 You will need to install the free *RStudio Desktop Open Source License*.
-Note that the expensive licences do not offer better features or anything, but just offer additional support and a commercial licence.
-You can also use the free version when doing commercial research, but with an AGPL licence.
+Note that the expensive licences do not offer better features or anything, but just offer additional support and a commercial license.
+You can also use the free version when doing commercial research, but with an AGPL license.

 ## Using RStudio